Description of the structure of DG--algebras via characters on a groupoid: Description of the structure of a DG-algebra in terms of characters on a groupoid

-which has a degree of 1 (the case of a cochain complex) or -1 (the case of a chain complex) and satisfies the following properties: \begin{enumerate} \item $d \circ d = 0$, \item $d(uv) = d(u)v + (-1)^{|u|}ud(v)$. \end{enumerate} \end{definition} We will give the necessary and sufficient conditions from the point of view of characters on a groupoid that derivatiation sets the structure of a DG--algebra on a graded group algebra.
-We will describe the case of a cochain complex, since the reasoning is similar for a chain complex. \begin{Theorem} The characters on the groupoid define the structures of the DG--algebra if and only if the following conditions are satisfied:
+We will give the necessary and sufficient conditions from the point of view of groupoid characters for a derivation to define a DG-algebra structure on a graded group algebra.
+We will describe the cochain complex case, since the reasoning in the chain complex is similar. \begin{theorem} A character $\chi$ on the groupoid $\Gamma$ defines a DG-algebra structure if and only if the following conditions are satisfied:

 \begin{enumerate} \item The convolution is trivial:

 \item For all $(h,g) \in Hom(\Gamma_{A_{i}})$, $i \neq 1$, we have $\chi(h, g) = 0$.